A Mini Guide to Voting Rights Activism

 If you’ve been wanting to get involved and can’t decide the best way to use your limited time effectively, this guide is for you.
 Remember that educating yourself about the issues is important, but don’t stay on the sidelines.
 This guide will help you move your worry and anger into action.
 Make your voice heard and engage others in doing the same!

 A few words of encouragement: When you take action, you are joining thousands of others who have become new activists in the past few years.
 Everybody’s contribution makes a difference.
 It all adds up to a huge impact.
 There is much to be hopeful about, but we will succeed only if enough of us are willing and able to take action.

 - SECTION ONE: An overview of ways to take action.

 - SECTION TWO: An up-to-date description of current actions you can take.

 A MINI HOW-TO-GET-INVOLVED & WHAT-TO-DO GUIDE

-CONTACTING YOUR ELECTED OFFICIALS
+A. CONTACTING YOUR ELECTED OFFICIALS

-To find your the names and contact information for your North Carolina legislators, use this link, NC General Assembly.
+- To find the names and contact information for your North Carolina legislators, use this link, NC General Assembly.